Conreality/conreality-wiki/Hackathons.md

    Discussed the option of purchasing an ODROID-XU4 board to be used specifically as an ARMv7 build machine.

+1. Settled on laser tag as the likeliest technology basis to enable effective (and cost-effective) automatic scoring of human-human and human-machine games.
+Hybrid laser tag & airsoft is a possibility to explore as well, as projectile-induced feedback learning is an essential differentiator of adults' games from kids' games.

 1. Discussed funding options for more substantial POC hardware acquisitions planned for later in the year.